The trend these days is to avoid bread if you want to be healthy and lean.

 I guess that could be the case.

-The healthy people who live in the countries along Mediterranean, typically eat a lot of bread.
+The healthy people who live in the countries along the Mediterranean, typically eat a lot of bread.

-Possibly their active lifestyle makes up for the “unhealthy” bread habit?
+They don’t buy into the idea that it is unhealthy, but maybe it is their active lifestyle makes up for their “unhealthy” bread habit?

 My grandpa ate 2-4 pieces of toast each morning with coffee and lived into his late 90’s.